intelowlproject/IntelOwl/docs/source/Usage.md

 * Yara_Scan_Community: scan a file with community yara rules
 * Yara_Scan_Florian: scan a file with Neo23x0 yara rules
 * Yara_Scan_Intezer: scan a file with Intezer yara rules
+* Yara_Scan_McAfee: scan a file with McAfee yara rules
 * Yara_Scan_Custom_Signatures: scan a file with your own added signatures
 * MalwareBazaar_Get_File: Check if a particular malware sample is known to MalwareBazaar
 * PEframe_Scan_File: Perform static analysis on Portable Executable malware and malicious MS Office documents.